weslleymurdock/MAUIDB/README.md

 - Index document fields for fast search
 - LINQ support for queries
 - SQL-Like commands to access/transform data
-- [LiteDB Studio](https://github.com/mbdavid/LiteDB.Studio) - Nice UI for data access
+- [MAUIDB Studio](https://github.com/waslleymurdock/MAUIDB.Studio) - Nice UI for data access
 - Open source and free for everyone - including commercial use
-- Install from NuGet: `Install-Package LiteDB`
+- Install from NuGet: `Install-Package MAUIDB`

 ## New v5